 In many instances you should be able to find low cost life insurance if you have been diagnosed with epilepsy.

-Epilepsy is the fourth most common form of neurological disorder and affects people of all ages.
+Epilepsy is one of the most common form of neurological disorders (along with alzheimers and multiple sclerosis) and affects people of all ages.

 It is a chronic disorder but can be very treatable.

 Epilepsy may also be known as a “seizure disorder.”
 The condition is characterized by unpredictable seizures and can cause other health problems.

 Epilepsy is caused by an electrical event in the human brain and can affect any part of the body.
 Where it occurs in the brain along with how much of the brain it entails, and how it spreads to other parts of the body can impact individuals differently who have this disorder.
 The condition can impact your work, driving and even your social relationships.

 A seizure is caused by a sudden surge of electrical activity in the nerve cells of the brain.
 The surge of electrical activity that initiates a seizure is caused by chemical changes.